Publications

 Note

-element, you can set Paligo to insert the date automatically.
-For details, see Set the Publication Date and Time Format. -
+For the pubdate element, you can set Paligo to insert the date automatically.
+For details, see Change Publication Date and Time Format (PDF).

 Paligo displays a list of Layouts.
 The list is empty if there are no custom Layouts in your Paligo instance.